near-ndc/widget-specs/NDC-gateway.md

 - Investigations: CRUD actions
 - Warn / ban / reinstate members

+## Docutment Status
+This document is currently in "inception" phase.
+We are looking for someone to take a stab at creating a first draft spec.

-Other potential names for this widget:
+## Other potential names for this widget:
 - Track My Grant
 - NDC Grants & Bounties